Brambles Limited Announces Quotation of New Securities - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Brambles Limited has announced the application for the quotation of 792,281 ordinary fully paid securities on the Australian Securities Exchange (ASX).
-These securities are issued under an employee incentive scheme and are not subject to transfer restrictions, indicating a strategic move to enhance employee engagement and potentially improve operational efficiency.
+Brambles Limited has announced the application for the quotation of 1,456 ordinary fully paid securities on the ASX.
+These securities are issued under an employee incentive scheme and are not subject to transfer restrictions, which may enhance employee engagement and align their interests with the company’s performance.

 The most recent analyst rating on (AU:BXB) stock is a Buy with a A$28.00 price target.
 To see the full list of analyst forecasts on Brambles stock, see the AU:BXB Stock Forecast page.